-The Community Impact Grant is a funding program of the Southwest Florida Community Foundation.
+The Community Impact Grant is a program of the Southwest Florida Community Foundation.
 The funding for this program comes from Field of Interest funds.
 Donors and philanthropists establish Field of Interest funds to address their desires and intentions for Southwest Florida, including Hendry, Glades, Charlotte, Collier, and Lee counties.
-This grant program reflects the wishes of the scores of donors who have entrusted their money, and their wishes, to the Foundation.
+This grant program reflects the intent of donors who have entrusted their money to the Foundation.
 Foundation leaders recognize there are other important issues not funded by this program.

-The Southwest Florida Community Foundation 2016-17 Community Impact Grant season opens with a call for innovative projects and programs–both established and new—that are designed to increase the quality of life in sustainable and equitable ways for Southwest Floridians.
+The Southwest Florida Community Foundation 2018-19 Community Impact Grant season opens with a call for idea, projects, and programs–both established and new—that are designed to increase the quality of life in sustainable and equitable ways for Southwest Floridians.

 Projects/programs will be considered based on the following priorities:

 The letter of idea (LOI) round is open between June 1st and July 31st.
 Awards will be announced and funding disseminated in January 2019.
 This is not a full traditional RFP.
 Please do not include the traditional elements of an RFP in your letter.
-The letter is a snapshot of your program/project idea.
+It is a snapshot of your program/project idea.
 The criteria for a well-written LOI are,

 Please note: The letter of idea is not a ‘letter’, but a series of questions asked through our online application portal.
 Supplemental materials beyond the LOI requirements will not be reviewed unless specifically requested by Foundation staff.